 Our mission and goals

-Our mission is to address this knowledge gap by constructing records of climate and environmental change from sediments in caves on the Wegener Halvø peninsula.
+Our mission was to address this knowledge gap by constructing records of climate and environmental change from sediments in caves on the Wegener Halvø peninsula.

-Our goals are ambitious: (1) Search the peninsula for caves, and explore, map, document and photograph them where they are found.
+Our goals were ambitious: (1) Search the peninsula for caves, and explore, map, document and photograph them where they are found.
 (2) Collect sediment samples from the caves.
 (3) Construct records of climate and environmental change.
 (4) Interpret the records for climate information.
 (5) Engage the public throughout the project on issues of climate change, science, exploration and adventure.
-(6) Engage Inuit communities in outdoor activities.
+(6) Engage indigenous communities in outdoor activities.

 Greenland Caves Project

 Dr. Gina Moseley (University of Innsbruck), Robbie Shone (National Geographic photographer), and Chris Blakeley (rope-access expert, Petzl) have been exploring caves all over the world for nearly 20 years.
 In 2015, they expanded their cave exploration to Northeast Greenland where they embarked on the first cave-based climate research expedition in the High Arctic.
 The project was highly successful and generated a lot of publicity on various National Geographic outlets, BBC radio, and other worldwide media.
 For further information about our previous project, please see our 2015 pages or our short film.